Lowcountry law enforcement say overdoses, drug-related fatalities are up due to lethal doses of Fentanyl

 “A lot of them are using Narcan and surviving it but unfortunately like last year we pulled the numbers, last year we had 33 overdose deaths,” says Lieutenant Roy.
 “This year we have two months remaining in the year and we’re already up to 36.”

-The epidemic stretching across the region.
-An undercover drug detective with the Charleston Police Department who asked for his identity to be concealed.
+The epidemic stretched across the region.
+An undercover drug detective with the Charleston Police Department asked for his identity to be concealed.
 Lieutenant Thomas says the problem has become more apparent.

 “From my perspective though, the most significant challenge is fentanyl,” says Lieutenant Thomas.

-Doctors calling it a lethal substance and say more often than not, those who are purchasing drugs have no way to tell it’s fentanyl.
+Doctors call it a lethal substance and say more often than not, those who are purchasing drugs have no way to tell it’s fentanyl.

-“It’s deadly, I mean we’re seeing consequences of it and a lot of people we don’t even see in the hospital because they’re already overdosed and we couldn’t make it to save them,” says Dr. Matthew Kwon, an Emergency Physician with Roper St. Francis.
+“It’s deadly, I mean we’re seeing consequences of it and a lot of people we don’t even see in the hospital because they already overdose and we couldn’t make it to save them,” says Dr. Matthew Kwon, an Emergency Physician with Roper St. Francis.

 Dr. Kwon says the substance is so lethal, all it takes is fentanyl touching your skin to prove fatal.